 3. Now I need to give permission to the iScript.
 It is like normal activity, go to permission list open web libraries section and give necessary permission to the iScript (you need to choose iScript by drilling down from the underlying record).

-4.Now you can access your iScript page by going to the below navigation
+you can access your iScript page by going to the below navigation

 If you are already logged in, you will be taken to the hello world page.
 Otherwise peoplesoft sign in page will appear and from there you will be directly taken to the iscript page on successful login.